TPMS is the Tire Pressure Monitor Sensor (TPMS) that measures the pressure in your car tires.

 It depends on the age of the sensors because by the time the tires are worn out, the TPMS sensors may be nearing the end of their useful service life, or they may not have enough remaining battery life to last another set of tires.

-The lithium ion batteries inside TPMS sensors may last anywhere from 5 to 10 years but may start to under-report signals which is made possible by the strength of the aging battery.
+The lithium-ion batteries inside TPMS sensors may last anywhere from 5 to 10 years but may start to under-report signals which are made possible by the strength of the aging battery.

 When TPMS sensors are replaced (either individually or all four at the same time), or when the tires are rotated, the vehicle’s tire pressure monitoring system has to relearn the wheel location of each sensor.